sarahob96/reset-bali/README.md

 <h2> The Scope Plane </h2>

-While planning the site design, I wanted to ensure the user could navigate easily throughout the site and to know where they are.
-I plan for the site to be bright and simple but also interactive to ensure a positive user experience.
-The testimonial section will give the user insight to what is on offer, giving them confidence in the service.
+While planning the site design, I wanted to ensure the user could navigate easily throughout the site and easily get to other parts of the site from every page.
+In the plan for the site, I wanted it to be bright, clean and simple but also interactive to ensure a positive user experience.

+White and black were the main colours used throughout the site, offering that minimalistic tone.
+This allowed for no distractions when it came to the bold colourful images.

 <h2> The Structure Plane </h2>